Introduction to Extreme Programming

 - Coach: The coach generally ensures that the project is on track and jumps in to help.

-- Tracker: The Tracker makes specific enquiries to programmers at a set interval.
-Typically, he goes around checking the progress of programmers, offering help where needed in several ways: rolling up sleeves and helping directly with the code, letting the Coach know, or setting up a meeting with the customer, as the need may be.
+- Tracker: The Tracker makes specific inquiries to programmers at a set interval.
+Typically, he goes around checking the progress of programmers, offering help where needed in several ways: rolling up his sleeves and helping directly with the code, letting the Coach know, or setting up a meeting with the customer, as needed.

 - Tester: Runs functional tests.
 The tester does not run unit tests, which the programmers themselves run.

-- Doomsayer: This, as the name suggests, is akin to the Black Hat in Edward De Bono’s system of group thinking.
-Anyone could be a Doomsayer, who typically flags potential problems and helps keep trouble in the correct perspective.
+- Doomsayer: As the name suggests, this is akin to the Black Hat in Edward De Bono’s system of group thinking.
+Anyone could be a Doomsayer who typically flags potential problems and helps keep trouble in the correct perspective.

-- Manager: The Manager in an Extreme Programming project is more like a scheduler, ensuring that the meetings occur as planned and ensuring the decisions taken during meetings are passed on to the appropriate person, more often than not, the Tracker.
-The Manager, however, does not tell people what to do and when to do it.
-This is done by the Customer and/or the User Stories themselves.
+- Manager: The Manager in an Extreme Programming project is more like a scheduler, ensuring that the meetings occur as planned and passing decisions taken during sessions to the appropriate person, more often than not, the Tracker.
+The Manager, however, needs to tell people what to do and when.
+The Customer and the User Stories themselves do it.

 - Gold owner: The Gold Owner is the person who funds the project.
-This could be the customer, but not necessarily so.
+It could be the customer, but not necessarily so.

-Some of the extreme programming roles, as described above, can be combined, but some clearly cannot.
+Some extreme programming roles, as described above, can be combined, but some clearly cannot.

-The customer, for instance, cannot be the Programmer as well.
+The customer, for instance, can be someone other than the Programmer.
 The Programmer and the Tracker, similarly, cannot successfully be the same person.

-The extreme programming roles are defined clearly enough so that there is no confusion and created for maximum flexibility and efficiency.
+The extreme programming roles are defined enough for no confusion and created for maximum flexibility and efficiency.

 Drawbacks of Extreme Programming

-While proponents of Extreme Programming paint a rosy picture, the fact of the matter is that Extreme Programming, as the name probably suggests, is Extremely Difficult to implement.
-Facets of Extreme Programming can be incorporated into projects more successfully than completely adopting XP.
+While proponents of Extreme Programming paint a rosy picture, Extreme Programming, as the name suggests, is Extremely Difficult to implement.
+One can incorporate Facets of Extreme Programming into projects more successfully than ultimately adopting XP.

 Some of the negatives of Extreme Programming are:

-- It is found to be more effective in smaller groups.
-Its efficiency in larger groups is contested, and a better option is to split extreme programming teams so that groups are smaller.
+- It is more effective in smaller groups.
+Its efficiency in larger groups is contested, and a better option is to split extreme programming teams so that groups are more minor.

-- One of key features, pair programming, does not work well in many cases.
-Complex coding might require two heads, but not all tasks may require two people, with the second person being dead weight.
-In fact, pair programming, if one of the members is not in sync with the other, is one reason why Extreme Programming fails in many cases.
+- One of the critical features, pair programming, needs to be improved in many cases.
+Complex coding might require two heads, but not all tasks require two people, with the second being dead weight.
+In fact, if one of the members is not in sync with the other, pair programming is one reason why Extreme Programming fails in many cases.

 - The dependence on the customer, to the point of suggesting an on-site resource from the customer’s side, can be deeply unnerving.
-It may also lead to interference, both real and imagined, during development.
+It may also lead to real and imagined interference during development.

-- It focuses on simplicity may make it very difficult to add to the current project, meaning a higher budget for even simple changes, which do not remain simple anymore.
+- Its focus on simplicity may make it very difficult to add to the current project, meaning a higher budget for even simple changes, which remain the same.

-- The flat hierarchical structure means that the team should always be focused, and in the absence of a manager to corral divergent types of people.
+- The flat hierarchical structure means that the team should always be focused and corral divergent types of people in the absence of a manager.
 The extreme Programming team is entirely dependent on all team members’ emotional maturity, a factor that is not always dependable.

-Even with these factors, it remains a powerful tool to be used for the right project, with companies reporting a manifold increase in their efficiency after adopting the extreme programming process.
-A developer-driven system, as opposed to Scrum, which is more of a process-driven system, Extreme Programming, or at least parts of it, can lead to a revolution in the way we develop extreme programming software.
+Even with these factors, it remains a powerful tool for the right project, with companies reporting a manifold increase in efficiency after adopting the extreme programming process.
+A developer-driven system, as opposed to Scrum, which is more of a process-driven system, Extreme Programming, or at least parts of it, can revolutionize how we develop powerful programming software.

 Recommended Articles